NuperSu/bubblepprof/docs/label-sources.md

 1. retained heap dump object contents (where the bytes are heap-owned),
 2. the current process's memory mappings (for the in-process endpoint:
    `addrspace.ProcessReader` reads via `/proc/self/mem` on Linux/FreeBSD,
-   Mach-O regions on macOS, or the PE image on Windows/Wine),
+   ASLR-corrected Mach-O segments on macOS, or ASLR-corrected PE sections on Windows/Wine),
 3. the executable's load segments (`addrspace.ELFReader` — an internal
    library reader; `/debug/memusage` does not expose this as a user-facing option).